The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: Voronoi's conjecture for parallelohedra with simply connected -surface

-Now we will show how to generalize this theorem for the case of $\pi$-surface of parallelohedron $P$.
+Now we show how to generalize this theorem in terms of $\pi$-surface of a parallelohedron $P$.
 This theorem can be generalized in two directions.
 First we can consider polytopes with non-connected $\delta$- or $\pi$-surfaces.
-In that case the polytope $P$ can be represented as a direct sum of parallelohedra of smaller dimensions as it was proved in \cite{Ord}, so for both polytope summands the theorem \ref{simpconn} and therefore the Voronoi conjecture is true so it is true for $P$.
+In that case the polytope $P$ can be represented as a direct sum of parallelohedra of smaller dimensions as it was proved in \cite{Ord}, so if for both polytopal summands the theorem \ref{simpconn} (and therefore Voronoi's conjecture) is true then it is true for $P$.

-The second way of generalizing theorem \ref{simpconn} is to introduce new cycles that also have gain function 1.
-On the $\pi$-surface of $P$ such cycles are ``half-belt'' cycles.
+The second way of generalization is to introduce new cycles that have gain function 1.
+We can use a special family of ``half-belt'' cycles on the $\pi$-surface of $P$ for these purposes.

-\begin{defin} The cycle $\gamma$ on $P_\pi$ is called {\it half-belt cycle} if its support is a combinatorial path $\gamma'=[F_1,F_2,F_3,F_1]$ such that all three facets $F_i$ belongs to the same belt of length $6$.
+\begin{defin} The cycle $\gamma$ on $P_\pi$ is called {\it half-belt cycle} if its support is a combinatorial path $\gamma'=[F_1,F_2,F_3,F_1]$ such that all three facets $F_i$ belong to the same belt of length $6$.

-On the $\delta$-surface $P_\delta$ this cycle corresponds to a path that starts on the facet $F_1$ and ends on the opposite facet $F_1'$ of $P$ and crossing only three parallel primitive faces of codimension 2. \end{defin}
+On the $\delta$-surface $P_\delta$ this cycle corresponds to a path that starts on the facet $F_1$ and ends on the opposite facet $F_1'$ of $P$ and crosses only three parallel primitive faces of codimension 2. \end{defin}

 \begin{lem} For every half-belt cycle $\gamma$ we have $\mathfrak{g}(\gamma)=1$. \end{lem}

 \begin{proof} Let $\alpha_1\mathbf{n}_1+\alpha_2\mathbf{n}_2+\alpha_3\mathbf{n}_3=\mathbf{0}$ be the unique linear dependence of normal vectors $\mathbf{n}_1,\mathbf{n}_2,\mathbf{n}_3$ to facets $F_1,F_2,$ and $F_3$.
 Then by definition of the gain function $\mathfrak{g}$ we have